 A female figure, Liberty, raises two flags in her left hand, symbolizing the unity of France and America.
 She grasps a sword in her right hand as she prepares to defend an embattled eagle symbolizing America.
 The eagle, with its right talon, grasps a shield with thirteen stars symbolizing the thirteen colonies, while it fends off aggressors with its left talon.

 This sculptural group on the southwest corner of Lafayette Park was dedicated in 1902 by President Theodore Roosevelt.
+Learn more about the history of the Rochambeau Statue.

 Built in 1824 for Dr. Joseph Lovell, first surgeon general of the United States, this National Historic Landmark serves as the official guest house of the president.
 It was the second private residence built near Lafayette Square.